Stim Dancing: processing sensory stimulation and emotions through repetitive and unrehearsed dance.

-Let’s stim dance in celebration.
+Let’s stim dance.

 I'm dancing on my own (dancing on my own) I make the moves up as I go (moves up as I go) And that's what they don't know, mmm-mmm That's what they don't know, mmm-mmm But I keep cruising Can't stop, won't stop grooving It's like I got this music In my mind Saying, "It's gonna be alright."
 Baby, I'm just gonna shake, shake, shake, shake, shake I shake it off, I shake it off --Shake It Off